emjeepee/de-totesys-project-/README.md

 # Project Title

-ETL pipeline
+### **Extract-transform-load (ETL) pipeline** <br><br><br>

 ## Description of project
+A project that transforms data in a transactional OLTP database into star-schema data for analytics.

-This project converts updated data from a transactional (OLTP) database called ToteSys, converts it into denormalised data in the form of dimensions tables and a facts table and puts this data in an Amazon RDS postgresql data warehouse.
+This project converts updated data from OLTP database ToteSys into denormalised data in the form of dimensions tables and a facts table and puts this data in an Amazon RDS postgresql data warehouse.
+ <br><br><br>

 ## Project directories